orbforge/orb-docs/docs/install-orb/uninstall-orb.md

 ## Feedback

 We're sorry to see you go!
 If you're uninstalling due to an issue or concern, we'd appreciate your feedback to help us improve.
-Please consider sending your feedback to <support@orb.net>.
+Please consider sending your feedback via our [Contact Us](https://orb.net/contact) page.